 Codex Integrity Limited (‘Codex’ ‘we’, ‘us’ or ‘our’) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
-However, we recognised our obligations in updating and expanding this program to meet the demands of the GDPR and the UK’s Data Protection Bill.
+However, we recognised our obligations in updating and expanding this program to meet the demands of the UK GDPR and the UK’s Data Protection Bill.

 Codex are dedicated to safeguarding the personal information under our remit and developed a data protection regime that is effective, fit for purpose and demonstrated an understanding of, and appreciation for the new Regulation.
-Our achieved objectives for GDPR compliance are summarised in this statement and included the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.
+Our achieved objectives for UK GDPR compliance are summarised in this statement and included the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.

 Codex act as data controllers of our own employee data and business CRM data regarding contacts and clients and as data processors for the services that we provide.